kalkuteminal/Animation-DNA/06-Tutorials.md

 ##### Coding algorithm.
 Performing majority of projects goes from rough form in the beginning to refined result at the end.
 From general to specific.
 Writing code usually will flow vice versa:
+- you find a command that will do your action
 - you find a way to perform a particular command to a concrete object
 - you find a way to obey command to work with input list of necessary objects in all possible cases